The decision to have weight-loss surgery can be difficult, so here is a brief summary of each step in the process.

 - Measure your height, weight and BMI

-- Give you a thorough overview of the procedure
+- Give you a thorough overview of the procedures offered

-You'll meet with our bariatric nutritionist to discuss the important of good nutrition before and after your surgery.
+You'll meet with our bariatric nutritionist to discuss the importance of good nutrition before and after your surgery.
 Our program requires three visits with the nutritionist.
 Your insurance may require more and may have specific criteria that must be covered in these visits.

 Requirements for approval

 All patients must sign a list of program expectations.
 You may have additional requirements.
 For example, if you smoke, you'll need to stop and if you have health problems (e.g. heart condition, diabetes), you may need to consult with medical specialists.
 For your health and safety, these requirements must be met before you can schedule your surgery.

 Once you have satisfied all of the program expectations and insurance requirements, your file will be submitted to your insurance company for review.
 If they determine that you have satisfied all requirements and meet all criteria, you will be 'approved' for surgery.
 If they determine that you have not satisfied all requirements or do not meet all criteria, you will be 'denied' and an explanation of why will be provided.
 If you are denied our team will work with you to appeal that denial.
 Once you are approved, your surgery will be scheduled.

 Your surgeon will provide you with a date for surgery.
 You may accept that date or request another.
 Once you accept a surgery date, your pre-operative appointments, surgery and post-operative follow up will be scheduled.

 - Meet with a dietitian to go over your post-surgical diet

 - Have a physical exam